Jesse is a lifelong sports fan with a passion for finding the facts. His writing has been recognized and published by Sports Illustrated.

 LeBron James vs Michael Jordan Finals Stats

 |Player||Record||Points Per Game||Rebounds Per Game||Assists Per Game||Field Goal Percentage||Three-Point Field Goal Percentage||Free Throw Percentage||Steals Per Game||Blocks Per Game||Turnovers Per Game|

 Why King James Is the GOAT

 LeBron James' statistics indicate that he is a much better overall basketball player.
-While Jordan scored more overall, LeBron is a more efficient scorer.
-He has a better shooting percentage overall; he also shoots better at the three-point line, despite taking fewer shots.
+While Jordan scored more overall, LeBron is a more efficient player, shooting better from two and three-point range.
 LeBron is also a much better passer and rebounder than Jordan ever was.
 MJ has a much better free throw percentage, which helps to bolster that points per game statistic.
 The two are almost even in efficiency ratings, with Michael being first overall in NBA history, and LeBron trailing slightly at second.
 Michael averaged more steals per game, but both players are dead even in blocks per game.
 LeBron turned the ball over more per game as well.
 What these career stats show is that King James is capable of excelling in all aspects of the game, not just in scoring.

-In the Finals, LeBron loses his advantage in shooting efficiency but excels even higher above Jordan in his rebounding and passing ability.
+In the Finals, LeBron loses his advantage in shooting efficiency slightly, being even in two-point field goal percentage, but excels even higher above Jordan in his rebounding and passing ability.
 He also takes an advantage over Jordan defensively, leading in blocks and nearly equaling him in steals.
 Jordan won more games and thus has a greater overall record in the Finals.
 On an individual performance level, however, LeBron excels in more categories than Jordan in both their regular-season careers and Finals.

 Who Was More Clutch, LeBron or Jordan?